For many years I’ve been reflecting on the topic of love within marriages, families, and friendships — and my profound conclusion is this: Love Fails!

 Let me explain.

-Unconditional, pure, selfless love is certainly the biblical ideal — and at times it is achievable — but it’s never sustainable.
+Unconditional, pure, selfless, agape love is certainly the biblical ideal — and at times it is achievable — but it’s never sustainable.

-Human love always falls short.
+Human love notably falls short.
 It’s unreliable.
 Limited.
 Lacking.
 Temporary.
 Incomplete.
-Eventually, love always fails.
+Sooner or later, love always fails.
+Probably sooner!

-This is important to understand because if we don’t concede that others’ love will inevitably fail us, our expectations of them will be unrealistic and we will be needlessly — and perpectually — offended.
+This is important to understand because if we don’t concede that the love of others will inevitably fail us, our expectations of them will be unrealistic and we will be needlessly — and perpetually — offended.

 Let me illustrate from our own lives with reference to Gary Chapman’s “Five Love Languages.”

-- As for me, my primary love language is “Touch” — and you can be sure that I have made my wife Cindy very aware of that fact!
+- On the flip side, my primary love language is “Touch” — and you can be sure that I have made my wife Cindy very aware of that fact!
 But at this moment as I write this she is not touching me.
 She’s working on her “pile.”
-She could be rubbing my shoulders at this very moment but she’s not — to my chagrin.
-In fact Cindy spends about 15+ hours every day not touching me.
-(Note: I’m giving her full credit for all the time we spend sleeping–we share a “super single” sized waterbed so not touching me is not an option for those 7 or 8 hours!)
+She could be rubbing my shoulders at this very moment but she’s not — to my dismay.
+In fact, Cindy spends over 15 hours every day not touching me.
+(Note: I’m giving her full credit for all the time we spend sleeping–our “super single” waterbed is only 48 inches wide, so touching me is inevitable for those 7 or 8 hours!)

 The point is this: Cindy and I will never love and serve one another as much as we could.
 There will always be one more honey-do project I could have done today.
-Every backrub she thinks to gives me could have lasted 1 minute longer.
+Every back rub she thinks to give me could have lasted 1 minute longer.
 Or an hour longer.
 Our love for each other always falls short of what it could have been.

-Of course loving others involves much more than Touch or Acts of Service — there are multiple expressions of love.
+And of course, loving others involves much more than just Touch or Acts of Service — there are multiple expressions of love.
 But the reality is that the time and effort we spend intentionally and actively loving each other is quite often interrupted by other things.
 Plus, we’re forgetful, we get distracted, we get overloaded, we’re unaware of needs, we lose momentum, we lose focus, we misprioritize, we run out of energy, and sometimes we get lazy.

-Many people live their whole lives perpetually offended by this.
+Many people live their whole lives perpetually offended by the fact that others’ love fails them.

 Instead of wallowing in feelings of neglect and resentment let’s put the failing love of others in perspective.
 Here are seven ways: